 Controlled Fluidics: A Look Behind the Curtain

 Clients in a variety of industries, from the defense industry to life sciences, trust our experienced engineering and machining team to create essential components.
-The medical industry is no exception, and the Controlled Fluidics team has worked on projects ranging from fluid controlled manifolds to plastic components.
-Liquid manifolds, in particular, were a common request.
+For example, our team has worked on various projects for the medical industry, like fluid-controlled manifolds.
 Liquid manifolds, along with the majority of medical industry components, have their own specific set of challenges that our engineers must overcome with design, machining, and material selection.

 Controlled Fluidics engineers designed and machined components that demanded full swept volumes, low to no carryover, the ability to operate under high pressure, and chemical resistance.
 Fortunately, our engineers are experienced and creative.
 Their technical knowledge of design possibilities ensured that every client received a component that could withstand every operating environment challenge it would face.

 The medical industry isn’t the only industry that presents environmental challenges.
-Many precision machined components and manifolds operate in high-stress conditions.
-Fortunately, informed material selection goes a long way towards ensuring a component can withstand its environment.
-Our engineers focus quite a bit of effort towards staying on top of advances in polymers, in order to recommend the best material for every client’s project.
+Many precision machined plastic components and manifolds operate in high-stress conditions.
+Fortunately, informed material selection goes a long way toward ensuring a component can withstand its environment.
+Our engineers focus quite a bit of effort on staying on top of advances in polymers in order to recommend the best material for every client’s project.

 Our list of available materials is constantly expanding, but we do notice some materials maintain their popularity year after year.
 Acrylic is one such example.
 Our clients appreciate that acrylic is easy to bond, has excellent optical properties, and is a low-cost option.
-We’ve noticed that COC and COP are increasing in popularity, in no small part thanks to their chemical resistance and low water absorption.
-We expect to use COC and COP more throughout 2019.
+COC and COP are also increasing in popularity, in no small part thanks to their chemical resistance and low water absorption, and we expect that to continue in the coming years.